zixianggao845-source/PETDET_test/README.md

 work_dirs/CEGA_DOTA_test/
 ```

 DOTA Official Evaluation: Visit http://bed4rs.net:8001/login/?next=/evaluation1/ and log in with your account.
 Upload the Task1 submission archive to the official evaluation platform.
-The evaluation results will be available on the website after a few minutes.
+The evaluation results will be sent to the registered email address associated with your account within a few minutes.

 Results in HRSC2016 are shown as follow: